wearetriple/seqpylogger/README.md

 - [Added] changelog to README

 ## [Unreleased]
-- String formatting only works for `%s` not for `%d`, the argument is stil available but the message misses the value
 - Environment variable only works using `Environment` while full uppercase is the best practice for environment variables